Cat Pastel

 Modifying the meaning

-Something fun about the Chinese grammar is the modifiers.
+A good way to illustrate how different the grammar is to, say, the English grammar, is to look at the modifiers.
 It is for instance possible to modify a noun by adding information with the structural particle 的, written de in pinyin, the official romanization system for Mandarin Chinese.
 Note that pinyin uses accents to denote tones, but I will omit them for simplicity: see the dedicated section below for more explanations.
 For instance, in Chinese, “my friend” would be translated to the following, where I add spaces for the purpose of clarity (words are normally written stuck to each other):

 朋友